idkfelix/ValGPT/README.md

 2. Run the installer

-3. Configure your OpenAI API key from the settings tab
+3. Configure your OpenAI API key from the settings tab (you must setup a paid account for your Key to work!)

 4. Start Valorant